jesserichter/jesserichter.github.io/README.md

-## Do you wanat to learn more about Jesse GNU/Linux
+## Do you want to learn more about Jesse GNU/Linux